LukeTempleman/injozi-challenge-frontend/README.md

 simply run the docker container on port 3000 and npm run start then head over to your local browser and head to this url http://localhost:3000/

+## notes
+Used variations of tailwind, material ui and styled-components to show my knowledge and understanding of front-end

 ## conclusion
 This was a pretty fun and engaging challenge, as im writing this im starting the backend challenge 😆